proper-testing/proper-testing.github.io/pages_src/Tutorials/1#PropEr_testing_of_generic_servers.md

   that evaluates a symbolic command sequence according to an abstract state machine specification.
-It takes as arguments the name of the callback module, where the state machine is specified, and the command sequence to be evaluated and returns a triple, which contains information about command execution.
+It takes as arguments the name of the callback module, where the state machine is specified, and the command sequence to be evaluated and returns a triple that contains information about the execution of the command.

 These two phases are encapsulated in the following property, which can be used for testing a generic server with PropEr: